udacity/nd035-c1-spring-boot-basics-project-starter/README.md

 3. Making calls to the database with MyBatis mappers
  - Since you were provided with a database schema to work with, you can design Java classes to match the data in the database.
 These should be POJOs (Plain Old Java Objects) with fields that match the names and data types in the schema, and you should create one class per database table.
 These classes typically are placed in a `model` or `entity` package.
  - To connect these model classes with database data, implement MyBatis mapper interfaces for each of the model types.
 These mappers should have methods that represent specific SQL queries and statements required by the functionality of the application.
 They should support the basic CRUD (Create, Read, Update, Delete) operations for their respective models at the very least.
 You can place these classes in (you guessed it!) the `mapper` package.
+ - Default supported DB is Postgres SQL and the schema provided in schema.sql is compatible to work with Postgres.
+You can follow previous lesson video which cover steps to create these tables in postgres.

 ### The Front-End